 Note: For SERVER_NAME, specify the name of the target server confirmed by Select Target Server.
 If more than one server is targeted, change the server name on the settings (line 1 to 6) for each server.

 Note: Place the above addition prior to the following coding:

-The above java arguments differ depending on the WebLogic version.
-There is no problem by specifying JAVA OPTIONS before using java.
+- Write the above coding on one line. - The above java arguments differ depending on the WebLogic version.
+There is no problem by specifying JAVA_OPTIONS before using java.